 I’ve been asked a lot of questions on this.
 From what it does? how can we use it? and when will it be available in Australia?
 The purpose of this post is to answer those questions.

-In addition to this, the Apple Watch can occasionally check your heart rhythm in the background.
+In addition to this, Apple Watch will occasionally check your heart rhythm in the background.
 If it detects an irregular heart rhythm that appears to be atrial fibrillation (AFib), it will alert you.
 AFib is one of the leading conditions that can result in stroke, the second most common cause of death around the world.

 Despite this, the Apple Watch has a number of health and exercise tracking features available here.
 Including the ability to record your workouts, heart-rate, fall-detection, calories burned, and a whole lot more.
-You can learn more or buy an Apple Watch from Apple’s online store.